The Diagnosis and Treatment of Dravet Syndrome

 - MRI is typically normal, but may show mild generalized atrophy and/or hippocampal sclerosis as patients age

 SCN1A mutations are found in over 85% of patients clinically diagnosed with Dravet syndrome.
-However, SCN1A mutations are also found in less severe epilepsy types, such as generalized epilepsy with febrile seizures plus (GEFS+), and more severe forms of epilepsy such as migrating focal seizures, therefore careful clinical correlations are needed.
-Rarely, dominant pathogenic variants in other genes have been associated with Dravet syndrome, including GABRG2, GABRA1, and STXBP1, and rare recessive cases with SCN1B variants.
+Mutations that cause Dravet syndrome generally occur de novo, but less commonly can be inherited.
+SCN1A mutations are also found in less severe epilepsy types, such as generalized epilepsy with febrile seizures plus (GEFS+), and more severe forms of epilepsy such as migrating focal seizures or SCN1A Gain-of-Function (GOF) DEEs; therefore careful clinical correlations are needed when interpreting SCN1A variants.
+Although information and research on GOF variants is still limited, SCN1A GOF DEEs may be suspected when seizure onset occurs before 3 months of age and patients present with a movement disorder.
+The determination between GEFS+ and Dravet syndrome can sometimes be difficult in very young patients based on either the clinical presentation and/or the genetic report.
+Recent research efforts developed a prediction tool to aid clinicians in determining the likelihood of diagnosis between GEFS+ and Dravet syndrome from the SCN1A variant and the age of seizure onset (Brunklaus et al 2022 doi:10.1212/WNL.0000000000200028 Find the SCN1A Prediction Model here).
+Rarely, dominant pathogenic variants in other genes have been associated with Dravet syndrome, including GABRG2, GABRA1, and STXBP1, and rare recessive cases of SCN1B variants.
 The absence of an identified genetic variant should not preclude diagnosis of Dravet syndrome.

 Experts strongly agree that genetic testing should be considered for all patients who meet any one of the following criteria, assuming the child’s early development is normal, there are no causal lesions, and the seizure etiology remains unknown: